$1.83 Earnings Per Share Expected for Zimmer Biomet Holdings, Inc. (NYSE:ZBH) This Quarter

-Wall Street analysts expect Zimmer Biomet Holdings, Inc. (NYSE:ZBH) to post earnings per share of $1.83 for the current quarter, according to Zacks.
-Nine analysts have issued estimates for Zimmer Biomet’s earnings, with the highest EPS estimate coming in at $2.09 and the lowest estimate coming in at $1.75.
-Zimmer Biomet posted earnings of $1.81 per share in the same quarter last year, which suggests a positive year over year growth rate of 1.1%.
-The firm is expected to announce its next earnings report on Friday, November 5th.
+Wall Street brokerages forecast that Zimmer Biomet Holdings, Inc. (NYSE:ZBH) will post earnings per share (EPS) of $1.83 for the current quarter, according to Zacks.
+Nine analysts have provided estimates for Zimmer Biomet’s earnings.
+The lowest EPS estimate is $1.75 and the highest is $2.09.
+Zimmer Biomet posted earnings of $1.81 per share during the same quarter last year, which would suggest a positive year-over-year growth rate of 1.1%.
+The firm is expected to issue its next quarterly earnings results on Friday, November 5th.

-According to Zacks, analysts expect that Zimmer Biomet will report full-year earnings of $7.79 per share for the current financial year, with EPS estimates ranging from $7.69 to $7.91.
-For the next financial year, analysts expect that the company will post earnings of $8.70 per share, with EPS estimates ranging from $8.57 to $8.81.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research analysts that follow Zimmer Biomet.
+On average, analysts expect that Zimmer Biomet will report full-year earnings of $7.79 per share for the current year, with EPS estimates ranging from $7.69 to $7.91.
+For the next financial year, analysts expect that the business will post earnings of $8.70 per share, with EPS estimates ranging from $8.57 to $8.81.
+Zacks’ EPS calculations are a mean average based on a survey of analysts that that provide coverage for Zimmer Biomet.

-Zimmer Biomet (NYSE:ZBH) last issued its quarterly earnings data on Monday, August 2nd.
-The medical equipment provider reported $1.90 EPS for the quarter, topping analysts’ consensus estimates of $1.86 by $0.04.
-The company had revenue of $2.03 billion during the quarter, compared to the consensus estimate of $1.98 billion.
+Zimmer Biomet (NYSE:ZBH) last released its quarterly earnings results on Monday, August 2nd.
+The medical equipment provider reported $1.90 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.86 by $0.04.
 Zimmer Biomet had a net margin of 11.61% and a return on equity of 12.85%.
-Zimmer Biomet’s revenue for the quarter was up 65.3% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.05 earnings per share.
+The firm had revenue of $2.03 billion during the quarter, compared to analyst estimates of $1.98 billion.
+During the same quarter last year, the business earned $0.05 EPS.
+The company’s revenue was up 65.3% compared to the same quarter last year.

-A number of large investors have recently bought and sold shares of the business.
-BlackRock Inc. boosted its holdings in Zimmer Biomet by 7.9% in the first quarter.
-BlackRock Inc. now owns 20,926,199 shares of the medical equipment provider’s stock valued at $3,349,866,000 after purchasing an additional 1,530,505 shares during the last quarter.
-Vanguard Group Inc. boosted its holdings in Zimmer Biomet by 0.9% in the second quarter.
-Vanguard Group Inc. now owns 16,053,664 shares of the medical equipment provider’s stock valued at $2,581,751,000 after purchasing an additional 141,663 shares during the last quarter.
-JPMorgan Chase & Co. boosted its holdings in Zimmer Biomet by 1.9% in the second quarter.
-JPMorgan Chase & Co. now owns 9,130,495 shares of the medical equipment provider’s stock valued at $1,468,364,000 after purchasing an additional 172,423 shares during the last quarter.
-American Century Companies Inc. boosted its holdings in Zimmer Biomet by 7.6% in the second quarter.
-American Century Companies Inc. now owns 3,701,713 shares of the medical equipment provider’s stock valued at $595,310,000 after purchasing an additional 261,301 shares during the last quarter.
-Finally, Geode Capital Management LLC boosted its holdings in Zimmer Biomet by 4.1% in the second quarter.
-Geode Capital Management LLC now owns 3,616,816 shares of the medical equipment provider’s stock valued at $580,012,000 after purchasing an additional 141,413 shares during the last quarter.
-85.11% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently bought and sold shares of the business.
+Blume Capital Management Inc. purchased a new position in shares of Zimmer Biomet in the first quarter worth about $26,000.
+Gradient Investments LLC bought a new stake in Zimmer Biomet in the first quarter valued at approximately $30,000.
+Tradition Wealth Management LLC bought a new position in shares of Zimmer Biomet in the second quarter worth approximately $30,000.
+Arkadios Wealth Advisors increased its stake in shares of Zimmer Biomet by 58.3% in the second quarter.
+Arkadios Wealth Advisors now owns 201 shares of the medical equipment provider’s stock worth $32,000 after buying an additional 74 shares during the period.
+Finally, Burleson & Company LLC bought a new position in shares of Zimmer Biomet during the first quarter valued at about $34,000.
+85.11% of the stock is owned by institutional investors and hedge funds.

-The firm also recently declared a quarterly dividend, which was paid on Friday, July 30th.
-Shareholders of record on Monday, June 28th were issued a $0.24 dividend.
-This represents a $0.96 annualized dividend and a yield of 0.66%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 30th.
+Stockholders of record on Monday, June 28th were paid a $0.24 dividend.
 The ex-dividend date was Friday, June 25th.
-Zimmer Biomet’s payout ratio is 16.93%.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.66%.
+Zimmer Biomet’s dividend payout ratio (DPR) is 16.93%.

 About Zimmer Biomet